1.0 POLICY STATEMENT

 2.3.7 Unauthorized Access and Use – Unauthorized access means accessing without authorization Institute’s property, facilities, services, or information systems, or obtaining or providing to another person the means of such unauthorized access, including, but not limited to, using or providing without authorization keys, access cards, or access codes.

-2.3.8 Act of Violence, Threatening, Harassing, or Assaultive Conduct – Act of Violence, Threatening, harassing, or assaultive conduct means engaging in conduct that has caused injury to other residents of the campus, endangers or threatens to endanger the health, safety, or welfare of another person, including, but not limited to, threatening, harassing, or assaultive behaviour.
+2.3.8 Act of Violence, Threatening, Harassing, or Assaultive Conduct – Act of Violence, Threatening, harassing, or assaultive conduct means engaging in conduct that has caused injury to other residents of the campus, endangers or threatens to endanger the health, safety, or welfare of another person, including, but not limited to, threatening, harassing, or assaultive behavior.

 2.3.9 Theft, Property Damage, and Vandalism – Theft, property damage, and vandalism include theft or embezzlement of, damage to, destruction of, unauthorized possession of, or wrongful sale or gift of property.